LittleKingRyan/uda-fullstack-p3/README.md

 https://uda-fullstack-p3-153101.appspot.com/signup

     Sign up page.

 https://uda-fullstack-p3-153101.appspot.com/login

     Login in page

+    After logging in, user will be redirected to his or her homepage with all his or her posts.

+    Also, his or her username will appear on the top right corner with a log out link below.

+After logging in, a user can comment its or other users' posts.
+He or she can also delete and/or a post if the post was made by that him or herself.
+A user may not like his or her own posts.
+A user can only like each of  other users' posts only once.

+## About Code:
 Python code is divided into three files, main.py, auth.py and model.py.
 As the names suggest, auth.py has a bunch of functions that handle the